Fred R. Harris

-Fred Roy Harris (born November 13, 1930) is an American academic, author, and former politician who served as a Democratic member of the United States Senate from Oklahoma.
+Fred Roy Harris (November 13, 1930 – November 23, 2024) was an American politician from Oklahoma who served from 1957 to 1964 as a member of the Oklahoma Senate and from 1964 to 1973 as a member of the United States Senate.

-Born in Walters, Oklahoma, Harris was elected to the Oklahoma Senate after graduating from the University of Oklahoma College of Law.
-He ousted the appointed U.S. Senate incumbent J. Howard Edmondson and won a 1964 special election to succeed Robert S. Kerr, narrowly defeating football coach Bud Wilkinson.
-Harris strongly supported the Great Society programs but criticized President Lyndon B. Johnson's handling of the Vietnam War.
+Harris was elected to the Oklahoma Senate after graduating from the University of Oklahoma College of Law.
+He ousted the appointed U.S. Senate incumbent, J. Howard Edmondson, and won a 1964 special election to finish Robert S. Kerr's term, narrowly defeating football coach Bud Wilkinson.
+Harris strongly supported the Great Society programs and criticized President Lyndon B. Johnson's handling of the Vietnam War.
 He was reelected in 1966 and declined to seek another term in 1972.

-From 1969 to 1970, Harris served as chairman of the Democratic National Committee.
+From 1969 to 1970, Harris chaired the Democratic National Committee.
 In the 1968 presidential election, Democratic nominee Hubert Humphrey strongly considered him as his running mate.
 Harris unsuccessfully sought the Democratic presidential nomination in 1972 and 1976.
-After 1976, he became a professor at the University of New Mexico.
+After 1976, he was a professor at the University of New Mexico.

 Early life

-Harris was born on November 13, 1930, in Walters, Cotton County, Oklahoma, the son of Eunice Alene (Person) and Fred Byron Harris, a sharecropper.
-In 1952 he graduated from the University of Oklahoma (OU) with a bachelor's degree in history and political science.
+Harris was born on November 13, 1930, in Cotton County, Oklahoma, near Walters, Oklahoma, the son of Eunice Alene (Pearson) and Fred Byron Harris, a sharecropper.
+His parents disagreed on whether his middle name should be "Ray" or "Roy", and his handwritten birth certificate was ambiguous, allowing Harris to choose; he eventually used his mother's preferred name, Roy.

+Harris attended the University of Oklahoma (OU) on a scholarship, graduating in 1952 with a bachelor's degree in history and political science.
 He then entered the OU law school, where he was administrative assistant to the dean and successively book editor and managing editor of the Law Review.
+The August 1956 issue contained his first published article.
 He received the LL B. degree with distinction and was admitted to the bar in 1954.

-He was elected to the Oklahoma State Senate in 1956 and served in it until 1964.
-For most of the time, he was one of its youngest members.
+Harris was elected to the Oklahoma Senate in 1956 and served in it until 1964.
+For most of that time, he was one of its youngest members.
+During his tenure he introduced legislation to prohibit race discrimination in state employment.
 He made an unsuccessful bid for governor of Oklahoma in 1962, which made him better known throughout the state.

-United States Senate
+United States Senator

-In 1964, Harris ran to serve out the unexpired term of U.S. Senator Robert S. Kerr, who had died in office.
-He defeated former governor J. Howard Edmondson, who had been appointed to succeed Kerr, in the Democratic primary and then upset the Republican nominee, Oklahoma football coach Bud Wilkinson, 51% to 49%, and was sworn in as soon as the vote totals were verified, again becoming one of the youngest members of the body in which he was serving.

-Harris was a firm supporter of President Lyndon Johnson's Great Society programs, which were often unpopular in Oklahoma.
-He voted for the Voting Rights Act of 1965, while not voting on the Civil Rights Act of 1968 or the confirmation of Thurgood Marshall to the U.S. Supreme Court.
-In March 1968, Johnson appointed Harris to the National Advisory Commission on Civil Disorders.
-He quickly became one of its most active members and was deeply concerned about economically deprived inner-city African Americans.
-He also strongly supported agricultural programs, the Arkansas River Navigation Program, and the Indian health programs, which were all very popular in Oklahoma.